 Hiking Mount Pilchuck

 The trail begins with a gentle grade through dense forest and bubbling streams.
-You hike past large boulders that are dispersed throughout the forest before coming across your first boulder field that breaks you out of the forest.
+You hike past large boulders that are dispersed throughout the forest before coming across the first boulder field that breaks you out of the forest.

 One of the best hikes in Washington, Mount Pilchuck

-Eventually you will reach a wooded area.
+Eventually, you will reach a wooded area.
 This is the last push before the lookout boulder field.

 Not sure what to bring hiking?
 Ten Essentials of Hiking

 The rock scramble to the lookout has no clear path and requires both hands and feet to navigate through the terrain.
-Once you make it to the ladder, the 360 views of Mount Baker, Mount Rainier and the Olympics from the fire tower are now in sight.
+Once you make it to the ladder, the 360 views of Mount Baker, Mount Rainier, and the Olympics from the fire tower are now in sight.

 The Mount Pilchuck Fire Tower